byteface/pypals/README.md

 with commands for doing various tasks.
 I have many and you can eventually build up libraries and share or call commands between pypals.

 ##MORE
-You can now install loads of python libraries and do tons of stuff with them. this is just the empty loader.
+You can install loads of python libraries and do tons of stuff with them. this is just the empty loader.

 ##DOCUMENTATION
 --